gerph/rpcemu-docker/README.md

 To use the images:

 ```
+docker run -it --rm -p 5901:5901 gerph/rpcemu-3.7
 docker run -it --rm -p 5901:5901 gerph/rpcemu-5
 ```

 Then use a VNC client to connect to VNC on localhost port 1 (which might be specified as :1 or :5901 depending on your client).
 A password is required, which is configured to be `password`.

 Closing RPCEmu will terminate the docker container.